 - Work in batches of 3-4 when assembling the cookies, leaving the peanut butter dollops in the freezer.
 Keeping them frozen is key to easy assembly.

-- Bake only for the amount listed.
-The edges and tops will look barely brown, so take care not to overcook them!
-Overcooking can cause the marshmallows the disintegrate.
+- It's difficult to tell when these cookies are done.
+Bake only for the amount listed.
+Overcooking can cause the marshmallows to disintegrate.

 - If the cookies haven't quite flattened the whole way, smack the pan on the counter a few times straight out of the oven to help them fall.